kklein/kklein.github.io/content/posts/2023-05-30-use_it_or_lose_it.md

 # Remembering, in practice

 While there are plenty of ready-to-use Anki flashcard decks available online, I decided to create my own decks.
-I care about high precision and low recall.
+I both care about high precision and low recall.

 ## Creation of flashcards
 I store all of my flashcards in fairly straight-forward csv files.
 This is an excerpt from my